Instruction for Authors

 Aims and Scope of Publication

 The Korean Journal of Adult Nursing (KJAN) is the official peer-reviewed research journal of the Korean Society of Adult Nursing (KSAN).
 KJAN is devoted to the dissemination of groundbreaking research on theory, practice, and education in the field of adult nursing.
 Research on other subject areas or issues that contribute to adult nursing are published at the discretion of the Editorial Board.
 The goal of KJAN is to contribute health maintenance, health promotion, and disease prevention and management in adults by publishing research.
-KJAN is published four times per year, in February, May, August, and November.
+KJAN is published four times per year at the end of February, May, August, and November.

 Ethical Consideration